It's now more important than ever to ensure diversity in and access to the visual arts.

 Compensation: This is a work study position only, with hourly pay set up through the applicant's academic institution.

-Fall, Winter, & Summer Terms
+Fall, Spring, and Summer Terms

 A responsible, organized, and detail-oriented student is needed to assist the Director of Exhibitions in a variety of administrative and programming tasks.
 The appropriate candidate will have knowledge of contemporary art and art institutions outside of Chicago and have previous office experience.
 The position is best for an upper-level Art Administration/Museum Studies/Art History student looking to gain valuable experience in Contemporary Art Exhibitions in a mid-sized non-profit structure.
 This position is unpaid.